 Instead of testing and developing the functional features of the program, the prototypes on the UI stage might be made to showcase how the application generally looks.
 And here is the trap where the confusion is likely to occur.
 In most circumstances, prototyping every aspect of the final UI stage is not as rational as it might seem.
 It will take too much time, so from this point, it would be preferable to use that time to code a demo version.

-Furthermore, usability should be thoroughly examined early on in the UX process because, once a lot of work on the UI has been completed, it will be much more difficult to replace ineffective solutions.
+Furthermore, the UX team should thoroughly examine usability early in the process because replacing ineffective solutions becomes harder later.
 Prototyping for both UI and UX would definitely be fantastic, but not all designers and clients are willing to devote so much time to design activities.
 Instead, they prefer to test and improve on designs more quickly and affordably.

 UI (User Interface) Design

 The user interface is actually a finalized interactive field in which the user interacts with the product.
 It includes all the tools for increasing usability and satisfying target users’ needs and wishes.
-All the features of visual perception, as well as sound and tactile feelings influencing the product use and interaction with it, should be analyzed and optimized here to the purpose of the app or a website designed.
+The team should analyze and optimize all features of visual perception, sound, and tactile feelings to enhance the app or website’s purpose.
 For example, such aspects as color palette, types and fonts, shapes and forms, illustration and animation, and so on and so forth are able to affect the performance of the final product greatly in both positive and negative ways.

 UX research and wireframing are generally concerned with the functionality of the website or application, whereas UI is concerned with how it appears.
 Both of these stages focus on creating successful interactions, however, the UX stage focuses more on concepts, connections, and user behavior while the UI stage gives all the concepts a visual representation.
 It means that, in a perfect world, the designer would focus first on the layout, making it more effective, well-planned, obvious, and simple to use.
 Without this crucial effort, you run the very real risk of making the user interface a complete mess.

-The designer begins the UI design phase after the UX portion is validated with a prototype, and approved, and the concept of layout, transitions, and features are accepted.
-At this point, the skin and bones of your product’s newborn heart and brain are being added.
+After validating the UX portion with a prototype and receiving approval for the layout, transitions, and features, the designer begins the UI design phase.
+At this stage, the designer adds the skin and bones to your product’s newborn heart and brain.
 Here, the product receives its authentic color scheme, forms, layout details, styles, animation elements, etc.

 UX wireframing and UI design processes should complement one another and stick to the same strategy because all UI solutions have a direct impact on whether a user has a positive or negative experience.
 Otherwise, the effective solutions from one stage won’t work in the other.